When calculating pressure, it’s important to know two things:

 |Area||A||Metres squared or centimetres squared||m² or cm²|

 The pressure exerted on the wall (when you push the pin) from the sharp point is greater than the broad side, which means the drawing pin can penetrate the wall or surface.
-This is due to the smaller surface area.
+This occurs due to the smaller surface area.

-The atmosphere exerts pressure on you, and everything around you.
+The atmosphere exerts pressure on you and everything around you.
 You may have seen a demonstration of the effects of this atmospheric pressure.

 Atmospheric pressure refers to the pressure exerted by the atmosphere.
-The atmosphere applies pressure on us and everything around us.

 The less density the air has, the less air pressure there will be and the more density the air has, the more pressure there will be.
 This pressure can change with altitude.
 It is important to remember: